 Payments made will be subject to backup withholding if:

 1. A TIN is not provided to the requester,

 2. The TIN is not certified (signed) when required (see the Part II of the W-9 instructions, page 3 for details),

 3. The IRS tells the requester that an incorrect TIN was furnished.

-4. The IRS tells the entity or individual receiving the payment that they are subject to backup withholding because they did not report all their interest and dividends on their tax return (for reportable interest and dividends only), or
+4. The IRS tells the entity or individual receiving the payment that they are subject to backup withholding because they did not report all their interest and dividends on their tax return (for reportable interest and dividends only)

 5. The entity or individual does not certify to the requester that they are not subject to backup withholding under 4 above (for reportable interest and dividend accounts opened after 1983 only).

 Certain payees and payments are exempt from backup withholding.
 See Exempt payee codes on page 3 of Form W-9 and the separate Instructions for the Requester of Form W-9 for more information.
 Generally, individuals (including sole proprietors) are not exempt from backup withholding.